-Learn How to Be a Firearms and Ballistics Expert
+How to Become a Firearms and Ballistics Expert

 Though firearms have been in widespread use for more than half a millennium, the science of identification is a relatively new practice.
 With the popularity of television shows and films that have brought exposure to the many disciplines and specialties within forensics, firearms examination has become a popular career aspiration, leading many to wonder just how to become a forensic firearms and ballistics expert.

-Forensic science careers are becoming an increasingly popular career choice among people looking for jobs in criminal justice and criminology, and has even begun to draw the interest of those who may not otherwise have been inclined to work in the field.
+Forensic science careers are becoming an increasingly popular choice among people looking for jobs in criminal justice and criminology, and have even begun to draw the interest of those who may not otherwise have been inclined to work in the field.
 This has led to greater competition for jobs.